Bearded Dragons Hints and Tips

 Bearded Dragon Hints And Tips

 I first worked with bearded dragons back in 1996, when I was still relatively new to lizard keeping.
-I was working in a reptile department in a local garden centre.
+Working in a reptile department in a local garden centre.
 I had been working in the reptile department for a while when one day some beautiful spiky creatures arrived.
 I was amazed how confident and outgoing they were compared to all of the other lizards that I was used to caring for (eg Anoles, Black Agamas, Ameivas, etc).

 They were very expensive compared to the other species of lizards, but they sold like hot cakes.